technusm1/kiwings/README.md

 Easy, right?

-## Future plans
-I would love to host this app on the macOS App Store (and avail all the nice features like automatic updates), or maybe pass it on to the original Kiwix team.

 ## Giving feedback
 Before you raise an issue, please make sure to search the **Issues** section properly to see if there isn't any issue already filed for the problem you're facing.
 The other thing to know here is that I'm a busy person.
 So, it may not be possible for me to attend to your concerns in a timely manner.
 That said, your feedback is extremely valuable and appreciated.